-• Dissemination and strict enforcement of the environmental requirements of the CBA by LAWA's environmental monitor and inspectors;

-• Construction activities associated with the Tom Bradley Terminal and Taxiway T Phase 1 projects primarily take place largely in the geographic center of the LAX airfield.
+- Dissemination and strict enforcement of the environmental requirements of the CBA by LAWA's environmental monitor and inspectors; - Construction activities associated with the Tom Bradley Terminal project primarily take place largely in the geographic center of the LAX airfield.
 Sensitive receptors, such as the communities of El Segundo, are to a large extent buffered by the South Airfield runways.
 A similar situation exists on the Northern area, where the North Airfield runways provide a buffer.
-This serves as a barrier to common construction nuisances such as noise curfew violations.
+This serves as a barrier to common construction nuisances such as noise curfew violations. - On WAMA, a barrier wall was constructed along Pershing Drive to buffer construction activity from the adjacent arterial roadway.
+During construction, traffic control was in place that at times reduced Northbound Pershing Drive to one lane.
+On most occasions, lane closures were conducted after the peak morning rush hours and prior to the afternoon peak traffic periods.
+This helped mitigate traffic disruptions during peak periods.